Moss Mountain Farm is the home of the well known gardener, conservationist, designer, life style expert, and all-round media guy, P. Allen Smith.

 If you have watched him on television or other types of media you will know that Smith is pleasant and personable.

-He talked about how he manages the land and gardens at Moss Mountain Farm as well as about the ways that they are trying to conserve the various breeds of endangered poultry.
-People asked questions about their personal gardens and design.
-All of this was intermingled with funny and/or interesting stories from Mr. Smith that ranged from his childhood to the problems of keeping the deer out of his garden.
+We learned about how the land and gardens are managed at Moss Mountain Farm as well as about the ways that they are trying to conserve the various breeds of endangered poultry.

-He did a great job of managing the group and the questions and was just extremely interesting and easy to listen to.
+He did a great job of managing the group and was just extremely interesting and easy to listen to.

 If you are at all interested in gardening or design or enjoy watching P. Allen Smith on any of his media then I highly recommend taking one of the Moss Mountain Farm Tours!